| Categories: | credativ® Inside PostgreSQL® |

 Keycloak absolutely requires an HTTPS endpoint for the OAuth2 issuer URL to be accepted by PostgreSQL.

-The .p12certificate is mounted into the container via the following mount:
+The .p12 certificate is integrated into the container via the following mount:

 volumes: